jinlikegold/Portfolio/README.md

 # Portfolio
- My portfolio page - to be updated.
-Initial design made in FCC's Responsive Web Design certificate course.
+This is my portfolio page!
+I completely overhauled the portfolio I made in FCC's Responsive Web Design course.

- Moving code over from CodePen, please excuse errors while project is in progress.
+So far, it's documenting my internship projects.
+I hope to add more projects soon.